-The methodology applied in this paper is rich enough to be used in assessing the contribution of MaaS-service providers and the appropriate business models.
+The methodology applied in this paper is rich enough to be used in assessing the contribution of MaaS providers and the appropriate business models.
 This allows ex ante analysis of the different business configurations, obviously to be followed by real-world implementation and evaluation.
-The results show that how the MaaS supply is organised-integrator, platform or intermediary-strongly affects the outcomes.
+The results show that the way how the MaaS supply is organised-integrator, platform or intermediary-strongly affects the outcomes.
 So care is needed in setting it up.
-MaaS can benefit consumers by increasing competition and removing serial marginalisation, even before we consider other benefits of MaaS such as information provision and ease of use.
-Moreover, transport firms and MaaS firms make profits, so the setting is viable from their perspective.
+MaaS can benefit consumers by increasing competition and removing serial marginalisation or it can hurt both consumers and transport firms by adding even more serial marginalisation.

+&lt;sup>18All this is even before we consider other benefits or downsides of MaaS such as information provision or ease of use.